stansimley/Scripts/README.md

 # google-cloud-database
-*python script to push all .csv type data from a folder to Google Cloud Platform (GCP) MySQL database*
+*python script to push all .csv type data from a folder to a Google Cloud Platform (GCP) MySQL database*

 ## Prerequisites:
 * Set up GCP account: Create project, instance and database